linuxwhatelse/dups/Contyributing.md

 Did you encounter an error which ultimately led to a crash while using Dups?
 Let the developer know about it by creating a new issue.

-Filing a great bug report helps the developer pinpoint the cause of the bug and effectively work a fix.
+Filing a great bug report helps the developer pinpoint the cause of the bug and effectively work on a fix.

 ### Steps on how to file a great bug report.

 Before filing a bug report,
 - Ensure you're running the latest version of the software
 - Confirm if it's actually a bug and not an error caused by a plugin on your system.
 Test with other systems to verify
-- If the same issue persists after test on other devices then it is indeed a bug. <hr>
+- If the same issue persists after testing on other devices then it is indeed a bug. <hr>

 - Check the issue tracker if the bug hasn't been reported by other users.
 If it has been reported before it is likely to be in [opened issues](https://github.com/linuxwhatelse/dups/issues).
 Also, check closed issues too.

 The most important aspect of a bug report is the details.
-The more concise the details the easier it'll be for the developer or someone else to tackle the bug.
+The more concise the details, the easier it'll be for the developer or someone else to tackle the bug.

 - Title of the issue should give the developer insight about what the report is all about.
 - A brief explanation of the behavior you expected the software to perform.